k88hudson/git-flight-rules/README.md

 <a name="keep-whole-file"></a>
 ### I want to keep the whole file from another ref-ish

-Say you have a working spike<sup id="footnote-link-1">[1](#footnote-1)</sup>, with hundreds of changes.
+Say you have a working spike (see note), with hundreds of changes.
 Everything is working.
 Now, you commit into another branch to save that work:

 ```sh
 (solution)$ git add -A && git commit -m "Adding all changes from this spike into one big commit."